Arevaju/mapping-tool/README.md

 # Mapping Tool
 ====================
-This is an example of a shiny application using random data to generate choropleth maps based on tmap library.
+This is an example of a shiny application that uses random data to generate choropleth maps.
 The final application can be found at: https://arevaju.shinyapps.io/mapping_tool

 Acknowlegments